Can you use a tax-free savings account to save for retirement?

 Plus, to encourage Canadians to save in TFSAs, the Federal Government exempts any investment or interest growth in your account from tax, too.
 Let’s say you’ve earned 6% on $10,000 in your TFSA.
 That’s $600 earned that you don’t pay any tax on.
 Assuming a tax rate of 25%, that’s $150 more in your pocket!

 Know your limits: TFSA versus RRSP

 As for contribution limits, the maximum you can put in a TFSA per year is usually a lot lower than your RRSP limit.
-Regardless of your income, the maximum you can put in a TFSA is $6,500 for 2023.
-Your RRSP contribution limit is 18% of your previous year’s earned income, up to a maximum of $29,210 for 2022 ($30,780 for 2023), minus any pension adjustment.
+Regardless of your income, the maximum you can put in a TFSA is $7,00 for 2024.
+Your RRSP contribution limit is 18% of your previous year’s earned income, up to a maximum of $31,560 for 2024, minus any pension adjustment.

 How much impact can a TFSA have?
 Let’s assume that you had contributed the maximum each year since the TFSA was introduced in 2009 (and that you were at least 18 when you started).
-Your TFSA would now total $70,500 plus investment growth, which could easily push it over $100,000.
-And that’s just in 11 years.
-Imagine what your TFSA could look like in another 10 or 20 years!
+Your TFSA would now total $95,000 plus investment growth.
+Now, imagine what your TFSA could look like in another 10 or 20 years!

 If you feel like you’re a bit late to the TFSA party, you can play catch-up for every year you were eligible as far back as 2009.
 And so far, the government has been raising the TFSA contribution limit every few years.
 If you keep contributing faithfully, chances are your account will grow significantly over time.